apache/flink/docs/ops/security-ssl.md

 **REST Endpoints (external connectivity)**

-For REST endpoints, the keystore is used by the server endpoint, and the truststore is used by the REST clients (including the CLI client) to accept the server's certificate.
+For REST endpoints, by default the keystore is used by the server endpoint, and the truststore is used by the REST clients (including the CLI client) to accept the server's certificate.
 In the case where the REST keystore has a self-signed certificate, the truststore must trust that certificate directly.
 If the REST endpoint uses a certificate that is signed through a proper certification hierarchy, the roots of that hierarchy should be in the trust store.

+If mutual authentication is enabled, the keystore and the truststore are used by both, the server endpoint and the REST clients as with internal connectivity.

 {% highlight yaml %}
 security.ssl.rest.keystore: /path/to/file.keystore